RedisLabs/redislabs-docs/content/rs/references/client_references/client_python.md

 ## Connection pooling

-The redis-py client provides a connection pooling mechanism as explained in the [Connection Pools section](https://github.com/andymccurdy/redis-py#connection-pools) of its README file.
-Since connection pooling is enabled by default, no special actions are required to use it.
+The redis-py client [pools connections](https://github.com/andymccurdy/redis-py#connection-pools) by default.
+No special actions are required to use it.

 ## SSL